The Subtle Interplay between Square-root Impact, Order Imbalance & Volatility: A Unifying Framework: Conclusion

 In view of the strongly fluctuating volumes $q$ of child orders, one quickly realizes that one needs to account for heterogeneity in the distribution of metaorder durations, and in the resulting decay of their impact, which we parametrized by two $q$-dependent exponents, $\mu_q$ and $\beta_q$, assumed to depend linearly on $\ell = \log q$.
-In a nutshell, this is needed to account for the fact that metaorders with large $q$ are less autocorrelated than those with small $q$, as shown in Fig. \ref{fig:autocorrelation_volume}.
 This feature allowed us to account semi-quantitatively for the way the moments of generalized volume imbalance scale with time $T$, and more importantly how the correlation between price changes and generalized volume imbalance scales with $T$.
 We predicted that the corresponding power-law should depend in a non-monotonic fashion on the parameter $a$ that allows one to put the same weight on all child orders ($a=0$) or overweight large orders ($a$ large), a behaviour clearly borne out by empirical data, see Fig. \ref{fig:cov_vs_T_and_a}.
 We also predicted that the correlation between price changes and volume imbalances should display a maximum as a function of $a$ for fixed $T$, which again matches observations, see Fig. \ref{fig:corr_with_fit}, with fitting parameters fixed with previously determined values.
 We found that stocks and futures appear to differ quite markedly in terms of these metrics, which could provide an interesting new way to characterize price formation mechanisms in different markets.

 Such noteworthy agreement between theory and data suggests that our framework correctly captures the basic mechanism at the heart of price formation, namely the average impact of metaorders.
 We claim that our results strongly support the ``Order-Driven'' theory of markets, according to which it is the mechanical impact of trades, independently of any notion of ``fundamental information'', that generates volatility in financial markets, a picture advocated in \cite{bouchaud2006random, hopman2007supply, bouchaud2018trades, bouchaud2022inelastic} and, in a different context, in \cite{gabaix2021search}.
 In particular, the Efficient Market Hypothesis, which posits that volatility is mostly due to the variation of ``fundamental value'', cannot easily explain our results concerning the correlations between price changes and order flow imbalance.